Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Pillar Files
 ~~~~~~~~~~~~

-All configuration changes take place in pillar files.
+All configuration changes take place in :ref:`salt` pillar files.
 There are two places that hold pillar settings for Elasticsearch.
 The pillars are:

 ``/opt/so/saltstack/local/pillar/minions/$minion.sls``